 - <table_name>: Name of the table from which you extract data

-Please note that running a query doesn’t change data, but just the presentation.
+It’s worth pointing that running this query doesn’t change data, but just the presentation.
+On the other hand, SQL Delete statment could delete enteries in table.

 List of Important SQL Queries for Marketers